 1. Using older, dynamic content

-Older and inaccessible dynamic content like Flash can be a barrier to assistive technology users.
+Older and inaccessible dynamic content like Flash can hinder assistive technology users.

 2. Forgetting to add text descriptions